Panzerschrek/U-00DC-Sprache-site/overview.md

 Ü has both type and function templates, that enables to define abstract data structures, abstract functions, much like C++ does.

-Important feature of Ü templates is Duck-typing.
+Important feature of Ü templates is duck-typing.
 There are no traits/type requirements in templates.
 If a template performs some operation over given type (operator, copying, method call), code compiles, if given type supports such operations and doesn't compile - if not.
 Such system requires less boilerplate for both template authors and template users.